willdurand/willdurand.github.io/_posts/2012-02-25-deploying-with-git.markdown

     denyCurrentBranch = false
 {% endhighlight %}

-It allows to push code on the current branch, it's important to deploy new changes.
+It allows to push code on the current branch, it's important to deploy your new changes.
 Old Git versions don't need to set this parameter by the way.

 Then, enable a `post-receive` hook with the following content:

 {% highlight bash %}
-#!/bin/sh
+#!/usr/bin/env bash

 SUBJECT="Deploy successful"
 BODY="You've successfully deployed the branch:"